-Head East to EXPERIENCE a range of outdoor wonder walks, nature trails and bespoke, food and art-led curated walks.
+Head east to experience a range of art inspired walks, outdoor wonder walks, accessible nature trails and activities and art-led curated walks.

-Explore some wonderful ideas for the colder, shorter days and longer, darker nights.
+Take time to explore some of the wonderful sounds and sights on these colder, shorter days and longer, darker nights.
 Walk or ride your way through some breath-taking and unique walks and trails – witness awe inspiring sunsets and sunrises and let nature be your guide.
-Each is an experiential tonic for the soul and supports wellbeing, as you slow down and breathe again in stimulating land and seascapes.
+Each is an immersive tonic for the soul and supports wellbeing, as you slow down and breathe deeply in stimulating land and seascapes.

 Three new walks in the form of Experience Packs, have been created by artists to frame a winter walk in towns on the Norfolk coast.
 Visual artists Rebecca French and Andrew Mottershead have created an experience in Kings Lynn; in Cromer local author and artist Sarah Lowndes’ walk explores the history and experience of past visitors to the town; and composer Ela Orleans has created a sound-score for Great Yarmouth.

-(King’s Lynn / Cromer and Great Yarmouth: Runs until Spring 2022)
+(King’s Lynn / Cromer and Great Yarmouth: Ongoing)

 Head East for accessible sailing and canoeing on the Norfolk Broads